whitingba/mongo-news-scrape/README.md

 # mongo-scrape-news
-Homework 14: All the News That's Fit to Scrape

 ### Background
+Homework 14: All the News That's Fit to Scrape.
+Assignment was to find a website and scrape the HTML to pull in article titles, associated link and any other information we would want to scrape.
+I chose Science Daily and specifically articles in the computer programming category.
+Once the website is scraped the information needs to be displayed and have the ability to save articles and a button to clear all the articles.
+Once saved you can save and edit notes to the articles.

 ### Links